arthurwozniak/CzGet/README.md

  - Password is stored encrypted (Only base64, but its enough for unwanted visitors.)
  - Downloading file with different name.
 Does not work with downloading from file list
  - Simple program installer
- - Fixed program crach while file has some special unicode chars
+ - Fixed program crash while file has some special unicode chars

 Version 0.2
  - Choosing of own download directory